The Chapel of the Good Shepard

 Our Lady’s Farm Water is available at each of the above services.
 Please bring a container to fill for your use.

-Visitation Hours: You are welcome on the grounds any day from dawn to dusk.
+Visitation Hours: You are welcome on the grounds any day from 10AM-5PM.
 Feel free to enjoy the Farm at your leisure.

 Our Lady has asked us to pray the Joyful Mysteries of the Rosary at Her shrine, the Sorrowful Mysteries at Cross Hill, and the Glorious Mysteries at the Holy Sepulcher Replica.